Yousseif55/WordPress-Bulk-Products-From-Media/README.md

 **Q: Can I generate products for individual media items?**
 A: Yes, you can generate products for individual media items using the "Generate Product" link in the row actions.

-## Support

-For support, please contact the plugin author or visit the [plugin support forum](https://wordpress.org/support/plugin/bulk-products-from-media).

 ## Note

 This plugin is a sample project provided for demonstration purposes.
 Some features and functionality may be customized based on specific requirements or project needs.

 ## License

-This plugin is released under the [GPLv2 License](https://opensource.org/licenses/GPL-2.0).
+This plugin is released under the [GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.en.html).